Day 1, 16:00, Boston

 "Delivery service," called a bored voice from the other side just as she snatched up her dagger.
 Rashel paused, contemplated, then slipped the knife into the back of her shorts, hand at the ready to whip it out.

-Cautiously, always aware of her surroundings, she flipped the lock on the door and after another wary glance towards the closed bathroom, opened it far enough to peer out.
+Cautiously, always aware of her surroundings, she flipped the lock on the door and after another glance towards the closed bathroom, opened it far enough to peer out.

-A scrawny, greasy-haired blond youth leered up at her from behind a bag of what looked like take out boxes.
+A greasy-haired blond youth leered up at her from behind a bag of what looked like take out boxes.
 One knowing glance told her he was human.
-With the one visible blue eye that wasn't obscured by his crookedly cut bangs, he looked her up and down appreciatively before extending the food towards her.
+With the one visible eye that wasn't obscured by his crookedly cut bangs, he looked her up and down before extending the food towards her.

-"One four-piece garlic bread, one penne Bolognese and one parmesan salad" he read off the receipt that was stapled onto the plastic bag he was dangling in front of her nose, "Room 24.
+"One four-piece Italian bread, one penne Bolognese and one parmesan salad" he read off the receipt that was stapled onto the plastic bag he was dangling in front of her nose, "Room 24.
 Is there a Mr. Jordan who ordered here?"

 She had to suppress a frown at the name.
 Why did he have to use hers to cover?
 After all, it was possible the Night World had already begun to keep tabs on her and ordering under her official last name would do nothing to preserve their secrecy.